oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 ## Verify everything works with Cypress

 In this section, I was going to explain how to integrate Cypress into this project to support end-to-end tests.
 However, I discovered that its [schematic](https://www.npmjs.com/package/@cypress/schematic) doesn't work with Angular 16.
-That means, when I tried to run `ng add @cypress/schematic`, it didn't work.
+That means when I tried to run `ng add @cypress/schematic`, it didn't work.
 The good news is I figured out a workaround.
-I downgraded the project to Angular 15, ran the schematic, and then upgraded back to Angular 16.
+I downgraded the project to Angular 15, ran the schematic, and then upgraded to Angular 16.

 I wouldn't recommend enduring this pain.
 If you're interested in adding Cypress, look at [this pull request](https://github.com/oktadev/auth0-spring-boot-angular-crud-example/pull/1) to see the changes required (in the **Files changed** tab).
 Add `.patch` to the end of the URL, download the file, and use it to update your project with Cypress end-to-end tests.

 This patch will also update your Angular tests so `npm test` passes.
 It includes a new [`TestSecurityConfiguration`](https://github.com/oktadev/auth0-spring-boot-angular-crud-example/blob/e98479fc0cb31d59cf52f76e368583dea1545d1d/src/test/java/com/okta/developer/jugtours/TestSecurityConfiguration.java) class that makes it possible to run `mvn verify -Pprod` without having to set environment variables.
 It even includes a GitHub Actions workflow that runs the tests on every push.